Tools for cgtcalculator.com (Trading 212 and Interactive Investor UK CGT calculator)

 If you don't trust running strange .exe files from me then you can examine and run the .py script after you have installed python onto your Windows/Linux/Mac system.

 *Check this page for future revisions or contact me.
-Unzip to extract the .exe file.
+Unzip the zip file to extract the .exe file and .py file.

 Extract the .exe file to the same folder that you have your .csv files in when using a command line version.